-The Proposed Project is located on the Boston Hill Mining District within Grant County, adjacent (southwest) to the Town of Silver City, New Mexico (Figure 1).
+The Proposed Project is located on the Boston Hill Mining District within Grant County, adjacent to the southwest of the Town of Silver City, New Mexico (Figure 1).
 Access points to the trailheads of the District are located on Cooper Street, Cheyenne Street, Spring Street, and Market Street.

-The Project Area is within Section 9, Township 18 South, Range 14 West New Mexico Principal Meridian (NMPM), as depicted on the Silver City, New Mexico 7.5 minute USGS topographic quadrangle (USGS, 2013) (Figure 1).
+The Project Area is within Sections 3-4 and 9-10, Township 18 South, Range 14 West New Mexico Principal Meridian (NMPM), as depicted on the Silver City, New Mexico 7.5 minute U.S. Geological Survey (USGS) topographic quadrangle (USGS, 2013) (Figure 1).